Schwarzschild metric: Singularities and black holes

 The Schwarzschild solution appears to have singularities at r = 0 and r = r_{s}; some of the metric components "blow up" (entail division by zero or multiplication by infinity) at these radii.
 Since the Schwarzschild metric is expected to be valid only for those radii larger than the radius R of the gravitating body, there is no problem as long as R > r_{s}.
 For ordinary stars and planets this is always the case.
 For example, the radius of the Sun is approximately 700000 km, while its Schwarzschild radius is only 3 km.

 The singularity at r = r_{s} divides the Schwarzschild coordinates in two disconnected patches.
 The exterior Schwarzschild solution with r > r_{s} is the one that is related to the gravitational fields of stars and planets.
 The interior Schwarzschild solution with 0 ≤ r < r_{s}, which contains the singularity at r = 0, is completely separated from the outer patch by the singularity at r = r_{s}.
 The Schwarzschild coordinates therefore give no physical connection between the two patches, which may be viewed as separate solutions.
 The singularity at r = r_{s} is an illusion however; it is an instance of what is called a coordinate singularity.
 As the name implies, the singularity arises from a bad choice of coordinates or coordinate conditions.
-When changing to a different coordinate system (for example Lemaitre coordinates, Eddington–Finkelstein coordinates, Kruskal–Szekeres coordinates, Novikov coordinates, or Gullstrand–Painlevé coordinates) the metric becomes regular at r = r_{s} and can extend the external patch to values of r smaller than r_{s}.
+When changing to a different coordinate system (for example Lemaître coordinates, Eddington–Finkelstein coordinates, Kruskal–Szekeres coordinates, Novikov coordinates, or Gullstrand–Painlevé coordinates) the metric becomes regular at r = r_{s} and can extend the external patch to values of r smaller than r_{s}.
 Using a different coordinate transformation one can then relate the extended external patch to the inner patch.